 Instructions to make the dish

-- On day 1, make a solution of 2 oz (60 ml) vinegar in 1 quart (1 L) of (purified) water and place this in a zip lock bag or other container.
+• On day 1, make a solution of 2 oz (60 ml) vinegar in 1 quart (1 L) of (purified) water and place this in a zip lock bag or other container.

-- Rinse the frozen mackerel halves under cold water for a minute
+• Rinse the frozen mackerel halves under cold water for a minute

-- Rinse the vinegar treated mackerel halves under water and dry with a kitchen paper towel
+• Rinse the vinegar treated mackerel halves under water and dry with a kitchen paper towel

-- Place two fish halves skin side down and spread another third of the sugar salt mixture on the meat sides.
+• Place two fish halves skin side down and spread another third of the sugar salt mixture on the meat sides.
 Also place all dill and crushed juniper berries on the meat sides

-- Then place the other two halves on top, flesh on flesh, so skin-side up and cover with the remaining sugar salt mixture
+• Then place the other two halves on top, flesh on flesh, so skin-side up and cover with the remaining sugar salt mixture

-- Thereafter, cut out the pectoral fin, that is mostly left on the fish behind the gill.
+• Thereafter, cut out the pectoral fin, that is mostly left on the fish behind the gill.
 Also check if there is any part where the dorsal fins or pelvic fins were attached that needs to be removed.
-Then remove the skin and then remove the pin bones in the middle of the fish, thereafter the skeleton bones.
-Use your clean fingers to feel them out and use pincers to take them out
+Then remove the skin with your fingers or with a pair of tweezers.

 Notes